You aspire to have your cake and eat it.

 The idea is to brush the pet regularly either a FURminator and eliminate the need to roller the cushions.

-FURminator recommend a minimum of a weekly groom for short coated breeds, and more frequently for longer coats or those prone to shedding.
+FURminator recommends a minimum of a weekly groom for short-coated breeds, and more frequently for longer coats or those prone to shedding.

-The FURminator consists of special teeth that project a short distance form a cutting blade.
+The FURminator consists of special teeth that project a short distance from a cutting blade.

 Simply draw the head over the dog’s coat, but without applying pressure.